 Government policy favours development on previously used land, commonly known as ‘brownfield’ sites.
-However, piling and penetrating ground improvement has the potential to create adverse environmental impacts when used on land affected by contamination, in particular, on the potential for pollution of groundwater.
+However, piling and penetrating ground improvement provides the potential to produce adverse environmental impacts when operated on land affected by contamination.
+In particular, on the potential for pollution of groundwater.

-The Environment Agency have published initial technical guidance regarding the assessment of risks associated with, and preventing pollution from, piling and penetrative ground improvement methods.
+The Environment Agency have published technical guidance regarding the assessment of risks associated with, and preventing pollution from piling and penetrative ground improvement methods.
 The report outlines a process to allow designers to select an appropriate piling method and any mitigation and monitoring measures required.

-The preparation of a foundation works risk assessment report, and its examination by the Environment Agency and local authority planning officers, is intended to assist planning authorities in granting permission or enforcing planning conditions.
+The preparation of a foundation works risk assessment, and its examination by the regulators, is intended to help planning authorities in granting permission or enforcing planning conditions.